 About INOVAIT

-Established in 2020, INOVAIT invests strategically in collaborative partnerships that build upon Canada’s strength in digital innovation and health science research to create a critical mass of world leading Image-Guided Therapy (IGT) companies.
-Led by the Sunnybrook Research Institute and supported by the Government of Canada’s Strategic Innovation Fund, the network brings together small, medium-sized, and large companies, research organizations, post-secondary institutions, and not-for-profit organizations.
+Established in 2020, INOVAIT is the pan-Canadian network dedicated to developing and commercializing advanced image-guided therapy (IGT) technologies.
+The network invests strategically in collaborative partnerships that build upon Canada’s strength in digital innovation and medical science research to create a critical mass of world-leading IGT companies.
+The network brings together small, medium-sized, and large companies, research organizations, post-secondary institutions, and not-for-profit organizations to bolster the Canadian IGT sector and poise it to become leaders on the global stage.
+The network is hosted by Sunnybrook Research Institute and supported by the Government of Canada’s Strategic Innovation Fund.

 Our vision is for Canada to be home to a truly integrated image-guided therapy ecosystem, fueling continuous innovation that revolutionizes healthcare globally